 - Remove the bananas from the soak water, placing them straight into the food processor.
 Don’t worry about shaking off all the water, the moisture from them will be needed.

-- Add 1/2 cup of the banana soak water and the dates to the machine and process until everything is mixed together well.
+- Add 1/2 cup of the banana soak water, apples and dates to the machine and process until everything is mixed together well.
 It will be sticky.
 Transfer to a large bowl.

 - Add 1 cup oats, the banana bits (diced dried banana) and raisins.
 I recommend at this point to remove any jewelry from your hands and dive in!
 Mix, squeeze and squish the dough together.